-In Ireland, the High Court, Court of Appeal and Supreme Court have appeal jurisdiction to hear appeals on a point of law from determinations of the TAC.
-A taxpayer who wishes to make an appeal against a decision or assessment made by Revenue must submit a written notice of appeal to the TAC, which is the newly established independent statutory body whose main task is hearing, determining and disposing of appeals against assessments and decisions of Revenue concerning taxes and duties in accordance with relevant legislation.
-The legislation concerned is the Finance (Tax Appeals) Act, 2015 and the TCA 1997.
+In Ireland, the High Court, Court of Appeal and Supreme Court have appeal jurisdiction to hear appeals on a point of law from determinations of the Tax Appeals Commission (TAC).
+A taxpayer who wishes to make an appeal against a decision or assessment made by the Office of the Revenue Commissioners (Revenue) must submit a written notice of appeal to the TAC, which is an independent statutory body whose main task is hearing, determining and disposing of appeals against assessments and decisions of Revenue concerning taxes and duties in accordance with relevant legislation.
+The legislation concerned is the Finance (Tax Appeals) Act 2015 and the Taxes Consolidation Act 1997.
 The TAC currently comprises two appeal commissioners appointed by the Minister of Finance, who have a renewable fixed term of seven years in office, together with staff who support the appeal commissioners in their duties.
 In addition, where certain actions of the Revenue do not give rise to a direct right of appeal before the TAC, the High Court may have jurisdiction in a judicial review procedure.